 Jews settled in Prague in the 9th century, as the merchants from the trade caravans.
 Firstly, they lived in various areas of the city.
 But, since the 13th century, they were ordered to move to the area next to the Old Town Square.
 In the end, they remained there for the next hundreds of years.

-Subsequently, the 18th century brought the most dramatic changes to the life of Jewish town.
+Subsequently, the 18th century brought the most dramatic changes to the life of Jewish towns.
 Emperor Joseph II. issued reforms that helped the emancipation and development of the Jewish community.
 Thus, Jews started to leave the ghetto and move to other parts of Prague.
-Their vacate homes welcomed poor, there was no basic sanitation.
+Their vacated homes welcomed the poor, but there was no basic sanitation.
 The whole area became one of the poorest parts of the city and so had to be “developed” in the late 19th century.

-Streets and houses were demolished, new apartments and boulevards built instead.
-The city of Prague even torn down several synagogues and various houses.
+Streets and houses were demolished, and new apartments and boulevards were built instead.
+The city of Prague even tore down several synagogues and various houses.
 Modern buildings (at least for the beginning of the 20th century) filled the new streets.
 And they became the most beautiful in the city.

 Maisel Synagogue (1592) has changed its appearance several times.
-Its actual style is neo-gothic.
+Its actual style is neo-Gothic.
 However, it is one of the reminders of the golden age of the ghetto.
-Presently, Maisel Synagogue is a part of the Jewish Museum’s exhibition.
+Presently, the Maisel Synagogue is a part of the Jewish Museum’s exhibition.

 The name of the synagogue refers to its owner, Mordechai Maisel.
 During World War Two, the synagogue was used to store the properties of the Czech Jewish communities.

 Unquestionably, the Old-New Synagogue is the oldest functioning synagogue in Europe.
 It has been standing in Prague for more than 700 years, built in 1270.
 According to legend, the foundation stones come from the Temple in Jerusalem.
 But, they have to return once the Temple in Jerusalem is rebuilt.